 - Nordic-Walking: during Nordic walking, you use 90% of your muscles.
 It is a good way of keeping fit while socialising with the other members of your group.

 - Gentle hiking: walks last approximately two hours and take place in the areas surrounding Luxembourg City.
 Walking in natural surrounding allow us to break free of the daily grind and stay fit in a fun way.

-- Outings for experienced athletes: Full-day jogging sessions organised throughout the country.
+- Walking tours for experienced hikers: full-day hiking tours organised throughout the country.
 The meeting point is always Luxembourg Central Station (Gare centrale).
 Participants must purchase their own train ticket.
 Participants must also bring their own lunch and drinks.
 Appropriate shoes are required.

 - Qi gong: movement and concentration techniques to increase vital energy and well-being.
 Exercises to control breathing and improve body awareness help the inner self interact better with the external environment.